Passport to English Logo

 Section 5

-Answer the questions as if you were the person.
-See the example of Tomás Lopez and then do Sandy Wilson.
+Answer the questions as if you were that person.
+Look at Tomás Pérez's example below and then answer Sandy Watson's questions.

 Country Mexico